-- Hard offers: How do you ask for a sales conversations?
+- Hard offers: How do you ask for a sales conversation?

-But for more complex b2b propositions with a lengthier buying process, it's a trickier task.
-Getting prospects to make the leap from a consumer of content to sales lead requires greater thought.
+But for more complex b2b propositions with a lengthier buying process it's a trickier task.
+Getting prospects to make the leap from consumer of content to sales lead requires greater thought.

 Point 2.
 Optimise your 'thank you'